amjjd/rustrast/rustrast-02/README.md

 the buffer to the screen.
 For timing I used [QueryPerformanceCounter](https://learn.microsoft.com/en-us/windows/win32/api/profileapi/nf-profileapi-queryperformancecounter) and I copied as many frames as I could by requesting a complete repaint of the window after every paint, with no attempt to cap the frame rate or synchronise with the vertical refesh.
-I also ensures that the application declares itself as
+I also ensured that the application declares itself as
 [DPI aware](https://learn.microsoft.com/en-us/windows/win32/hidpi/high-dpi-desktop-application-development-on-windows)
 so It doesn't get bitmap scaled by the OS.